 To get a better perspective of the acidic nature of HCO3–.
 We first look at what the term “Acid” means.

-Acid is generally that compound that has a pH value of less than 7 and contains one or more replaceable hydrogen ions.
+Acid is generally a compound that has a pH value of less than 7 and contains one or more replaceable hydrogen ions.
 When acidic compounds are dissolved in an aqueous solution, they will release H+ ions.

 The more the number of hydrogen ions liberated in an aqueous solution, the higher the strength of that acidic compound.

-So, now Why HCO3– act as an acid?
+So, now Why does HCO3– act as an acid?
 HCO3– can act acid only in one condition when the reacting compound is more basic than it e.g. OH–.
 This is because a stronger base has more ability to “accept the proton”.

 Hence, HCO3– has to donate the proton when reacting with a strong base, and anything that donates the proton is considered acid in nature.